Lara Exploration (CVE:LRA) Stock Price Up 28% – What’s Next?

-Lara Exploration Ltd. (CVE:LRA – Get Free Report)’s share price was up 28% during trading on Saturday .
-The stock traded as high as C$1.32 and last traded at C$1.28.
-Approximately 107,800 shares traded hands during trading, an increase of 165% from the average daily volume of 40,611 shares.
+Lara Exploration Ltd. (CVE:LRA – Get Free Report) shares rose 28% during mid-day trading on Saturday .
+The company traded as high as C$1.32 and last traded at C$1.28.
+Approximately 107,800 shares were traded during trading, an increase of 165% from the average daily volume of 40,611 shares.
 The stock had previously closed at C$1.00.

 Lara Exploration Trading Up 28.0 %